MartianZoo/solarnet/docs/packages.md

 ### <a href="pets/dev.martianzoo.tfm.pets.ast/index.html">dev.martianzoo.tfm.pets.ast</a>

-Pets element types, like Requirement, Action, Instruction, TypeExpr, and so on.
+Pets element types, like Requirement, Action, Instruction, Expression, and so on.
 The abstract syntax tree the Pets language is parsed to.

 ### <a href="pets/dev.martianzoo.tfm.data/index.html">dev.martianzoo.tfm.data</a>